- GDP (PPP):

 - FDI Inflow:

-Japan’s economic freedom score is 69.9, making its economy the 35th freest in the 2022 Index.
-Japan is ranked 6th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Japan’s economic freedom score is 69.3, making its economy the 31st freest in the 2023 Index.
+Its score is 0.6 point lower than last year.
+Japan is ranked 6th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

 Rule of Law